Sporteev/sporteev-components/DEVELOPMENT.md

 You'll be prompted for your npm username, password, and email.

-2. If publishing under the @sporteev organization:
+2. Publishing under the @sporteev organization:

-   - Make sure you're a member of the organization
+   - Make sure you're a member of the organization.
+Check in your [NPM profile page](https://www.npmjs.com/settings/farahnazihah/profile)
    - Verify the package name in `package.json` starts with `@sporteev/`

 3. Choose the appropriate release command based on the type of changes: